Ginklings/mathcad2smath/README.md

 # mathcad2smath
-Command tool to convert mathcad XMCD to XMCD with Smath Studio support
+Command tool to convert mathcad XMCD to XMCD with Smath Studio support.

 Usage: